-Maximum LOA of vessel: 242mMaximum beam of vessel: 32.2m
+- Maximum LOA of vessel: 242m

+- Maximum beam of vessel: 32.2m

+- Maximum draft: 11.58m

-Maximum draft: 11.58mMaximum DWT: 81,600 MT
+- Maximum DWT: 81,600 MT

 No tugboats are available at this terminal to assist with berthing and unberthing operations and all such manoeuvres are only permitted in daylight.
 The terminal operates 24hrs SHINC and the final cargo loaded for the B/L is by draft survey.

-Part of the bauxite cargo shipped from Juruti is stocked in the open and part of this cargo is not washed and may contain a larger quantity of clay which retains more water, leading to high TML.
+The bauxite cargo shipped from Juruti is stocked an open, unpaved stockyard at the port and part of this cargo is not washed and may contain a larger quantity of clay, which retains more water, leading to higher TML.

-According to the Cargo Declarations issued by shippers Alcoa, the bauxite shipped from this port is a Group A cargo as per the IMSBC Code, with TML of 14.27% and a moisture content of 12.50%.
+According to the Cargo Declarations issued by shippers Alcoa World Alumina Brasil Ltda., the bauxite shipped from this port is a Group A cargo as per the IMSBC Code.
+The shippers state TML varying from 14.27% to 15.22% and moisture content from 12.50% to 13.51% in recent cases.
 The stowage factor is between 0.6-0.7 cubic meter per ton.
 The angle of repose non applicable.

-The loading operation at Juruti is by means of a conveyor belt system and an automatic shiploader and the bauxite cargo is stocked in an unpaved and open stockyard.
+The cargo is loaded by means of a conveyor belt system to an automatic shiploader.